dev-ai-lab/aws-architect/README.md

 [ebs-volume-demo.gif](media/ebs-volume-demo.gif)

 **EBS Snapshots**

-- Backup of an EBS at anytime
-- Recommended to first detach
-- Can copy across AZ or Regions
--  AWS typically initializes the volume lazily.
-This means that the first time you read a block of data from the new volume, the block must be fetched from Amazon S3 (where snapshots are stored)
-- Features:
-  - EBS snapshot archive:
-    - Move this archive tier.
-    - 75% cheaper
+EBS Snapshots are backups of your EBS volumes that you can take at any time.
+It's best to detach the volume before creating a snapshot to ensure data consistency.
+Snapshots can be copied across Availability Zones or Regions.

+By default, when restoring from a snapshot, AWS uses lazy loading—data is pulled from Amazon S3 the first time it's accessed, which can cause delays.

+**Key Features:**

-    - takes 24 to 72 hours to restored
+- **Snapshot Archive**: Cheaper storage tier (about 75% less), but takes 24–72 hours to restore.
-  - Recycle Bin for EBS snapshots
-    - to recover after deletion (accidental deletions)
-    - retention period of (1 day to 1 year)
+- **Recycle Bin**: Lets you recover deleted snapshots within a retention period of 1 day to 1 year.
-  - Fast snapshot restore (FSR)
-    - costs a lot more
-    - FSR eliminates above lazy latency by pre-warming the volume so that all blocks are immediately available upon creation.
-This ensures the restored volume performs at full speed right from the start.
+- **Fast Snapshot Restore (FSR)**: Removes the lazy loading delay by preloading data, giving full performance immediately.
+This feature costs more.

 ![ebs-volume-snapshots.png](media/ebs-volume-snapshots.png)
 - Snapshot Demo: